giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-13-using-tesseract4-with-csharp.md

 tags: tesseract ocr dotnet
 ---

-Recently I've to built a small tool to read the text from thounsands of images.
+Recently I built a small tool to read the text of thousands of images.

 A common technique to extract text from images is know as OCR (Optical character recognition) and the best implementation, that I Know, is called [Tesseract](https://github.com/tesseract-ocr/tesseract).